 Arachnophobia is the fear of spiders.
 Acrophobia is the fear of heights.
 Trypophobia is the fear of patterns of small holes.
 (It’s a thing!)
 These phobias can be simply a nuisance, or they can have a serious impact on our lives.
 Phobias like claustrophobia or agoraphobia may keep us inside and away from fun activities.
 They could also prevent us from moving forward in our careers or relationships.
 Or, these phobias could just be embarrassing.

 So what do we do about phobias?
 There are a few ways to address or overcome irrational fears like the fear of spiders or crowds.
 In this video, I’m going to talk about systematic desensitization and why it’s one of the best ways to overcome fears.
 I will also provide some techniques and practices that can be used at home.
-While it is possible to desensitize yourself through these techniques, I would also recommend seeing a therapist or a medical professional to talk further about your fears.
+While it is possible to desensitize yourself through these techniques, I would also recommend seeing a therapist or a medical professional so you can talk further about your fears.